FOREX-Yen firms vs dollar and euro as investors shun risk

 Data on currency futures positions on the Chicago Mercantile Exchange shows that currency speculators had increased their net short position in the yen to 143,822 contracts in the week ended Dec.
 24, the largest since July 2007 and up from 62,395 contracts in late October.

-“I think the yen’s strength over the past couple of days can be attributed to profit-taking, with the moves exacerbated by lower liquidity due to the holidays in Japan,” said Fawad Razaqzada, technical analyst at FOREX.com.

-“The fact that the dollar/yen pair formed a mini double-top pattern at 105.40 (yen), just shy of the 61.8 percent Fibonacci retracement level of the 2007-11 downswing, suggests the move was indeed technically driven.”
+“The dollar/yen run-up has been quite fast, quite rapid.
+So a bit of pullback is kind of normal for dollar/yen,” said Sim Moh Siong, FX strategist for Bank of Singapore.

-The dollar index was down 0.1 percent at 80.567, having hit a two-week high on Thursday as a slew of generally positive U.S. economic data reinforced expectations the Federal Reserve will continue to move away from its bond purchases.
+The dollar index was marginally lower at 80.622, having hit a two-week high on Thursday as a slew of generally positive U.S. economic data reinforced expectations the Federal Reserve will continue to move away from its bond purchases.

-The single currency - whose second-half rally was driven by factors such as euro zone banks repatriating funds to shore up their capital bases and repaying cheap loans to the ECB - has retreated from a two-year high of $1.3894 touched last Friday.
+The single currency - whose second-half rally was driven by factors such as euro zone banks repatriating funds to shore up their capital bases and repaying cheap loans to the ECB, which tightens liquidity - is retreating from a two-year high of $1.3894 last Friday.

-Marshall Gittler, head of global FX strategy at IronFX Global, said 2014 had begun with last year’s trends reversing.
+Marshall Gittler, head of global FX strategy at IronFX Global, said 2014 had begun with the reversal of last year’s trends.

 “Looking at the G10 currencies, most of the movement was mean reversion: the currencies that gained in December lost, and those that lost, notably the yen, gained,” he said.